True Natural Bodybuilding

 A mesomorph has an athletic physique, is muscular by nature without having excess body fat (between 10 and 15%).
 He has the most favorable genetics for being a successful bodybuilder.

 It doesn't really matter very much which of these body types you have.
 Every bodybuilder should basically follow the same training program and healthy high protein diet.
 An ectomorph should however focus a bit more on ensuring that his daily calorie intake is high enough.
 If your appetite is really too low to eat enough calories per day, you might find it easier to get some extra calories from liquid food such as milk, juices, protein shakes, and weight gainers.
-An endomorph, on the other hand, should keep his daily calorie intake under control, limit his daily fat intake, and add some cardiovascular exercises to his training program in order to lose some excess body fat.
+An endomorph, on the other hand, should keep his daily calorie intake under control, limit his daily fat and carbohydrate intake, and add some cardiovascular exercises to his training program in order to lose some excess body fat.

 Do you prefer isolation exercises above compound exercises?

 Compound exercises involve more than one joint and muscle group.
-Well known examples are the barbell bench press (pecs, triceps, delts), barbell shoulder press (delts, triceps), barbell upright row (trapezius, delts, biceps), bent-over barbell row (upper back, lower back, delts, biceps), barbell deadlift (quads, hamstrings, glutes, lower back, forearms), leg press (quads, hamstrings, glutes, calves), barbell squat (quads, hamstrings, glutes, calves).
+Well known examples are the barbell bench press (pecs, triceps, delts), barbell shoulder press (delts, triceps), barbell upright row (trapezius, delts, biceps), bent-over barbell row (upper back, lower back, delts, biceps), barbell deadlift (quads, hamstrings, glutes, back, forearms), leg press (quads, hamstrings, glutes, calves), barbell squat (quads, hamstrings, glutes, calves).

 These are great power exercises to develop strength, and they contribute to the overall development of your body because they target many secondary muscle groups next to the primary muscle group (first mentioned between brackets) for which they are mainly intended.